1939–40 FC Basel season

 The FC Basel 1939–40 season was the forty-seventh season since the club's foundation on 15 November 1893.
 FC Basel played their home games in the Landhof in the district Wettstein in Kleinbasel.
 Albert Besse was the club's new chairman.
 He took over from Emil Junker at the AGM on 15 July 1939.
-Due to the outbreak the Second World War on 1 September 1939 the start of the Swiss football championship was postponed until 22 October.
+Due to the outbreak of the Second World War on 1 September 1939, the start of the Swiss football championship was postponed until 22 October.
 The 1.
 Liga was postponed until December and it was completely reorganised for this season.

 Overview

 World War II

 The outbreak of the Second World War, triggered by the German attack on Poland on 1 September 1939, was also a shock for Switzerland, although international signs had been pointing towards a war for some time.
 On 30 August, the Federal Assembly elected staff officer Henri Guisan as Commander-in-Chief of the Army.
 On 2 September, general mobilisation for war took place.
 The national exhibition in Zurich, during which the national football team had also played representative matches against teams from neighbouring countries, was closed for some time.
 The general mobilisation brought regular championship operations to a standstill, and in its place an improvised mobilisation championship was held without automatic promotion or relegation.
 In some cases the games could not be played or were postponed because the clubs did not have enough players available.

 In Switzerland during the second world war period, sport became an integral part of the "spiritual national defense".
 This was a political and cultural movement that had already become increasingly important during the late 1930s.
 Politicians, intellectuals and media professionals had increasingly called for measures to strengthen Switzerland's basic cultural values.
 Since the Nationalliga games were also considered to be one of the activities that seemed important for maintaining the morale of the population, the military authorities put considerably fewer obstacles in the way of the top players and leading clubs as they had during the previous World War.